cakephp/docs/en/appendices/3-0-migration-guide.rst

 a 'pretty' version of query string parameters.
 While the visual benefit is arguable, the problems named parameters created are not.

-Named parameters required special handling both in CakePHP as well as any PHP or javascript library that needed to interact with them, as named parameters are not implemented or understood by any library *except* CakePHP.
+Named parameters required special handling in CakePHP as well as any PHP or javascript library that needed to interact with them, as named parameters are not implemented or understood by any library *except* CakePHP.
 The additional complexity and code required to support named parameters did not justify their